 The MAKING OF THE MODERN WORLD (MMW) is a general education world history and writing program required of all ELEANOR ROOSEVELT COLLEGE students at UC SAN DIEGO.
 MMW is offered on campus and abroad on UCSD GLOBAL SEMINARS.
-MMW has taught 38 programs abroad (2008-2020) on six continents to more than 800 students.
-In addition, in 2017-18 MMW launched MMW SERVES, which combines an MMW course with spring break service experiences, including on Catalina Island, in National Parks, and on the Navajo Reservation.
+MMW has taught 38 programs abroad (since 2008) on six continents to more than 800 students.
+In addition, in 2017-18 MMW launched MMW SERVES, which combines an MMW course with spring break service experiences, including on California, Arizona, and Mexico.

 MMW is a five-course, lower-division sequence for students entering as freshmen (MMW11 – MMW15) and a two-course, upper-division sequence for transfer students (MMW121 – MMW122).
 The MMW courses are as follows: